software-mansion/protostar/website/docs/cli-reference.md

 ```shell
 $ protostar test
 ```
-Executes tests using cairo 1 runner.
+Executes tests using Cairo 1 runner.
 #### `target STRING[]=['.']`
 A glob or globs to a directory or a test suite, for example:
 - `tests/**/*_main*::*_balance` — find test cases, which names ends with `_balance` in test suites with the `_main` in filenames in the `tests` directory,